 Cash generated from operating activities of continuing operations in 2016 was approximately \$343 million lower than 2015, driven primarily by \$392 million higher investment in working capital, \$156 million higher contributions to our global defined benefit pension plans, and the first of four annual payments of \$237 million related to the 2015 Canadian government settlement; partially offset by the absence of the noncash portion of other infrequently occurring items, as discussed in Results of Operations, which are included in Other operating activities, net in the Consolidated Statement of Cash Flows for the year ended December 31, 2015.
 The 2016 cash outflows for working capital were primarily driven by increases in inventory in our aerospace businesses to support deliveries and other contractual commitments, including approximately \$220 million of inventory costs attributable to new engine offerings recognized based on the average cost per unit expected over the life of each contract using the units-of-delivery method of percentage of completion accounting, as discussed in Note 6.
 Increases in accounts receivable at Pratt & Whitney and our commercial businesses were partially offset by increases in accounts payable and accrued liabilities across all of our businesses.
 Factoring activity in 2016 was approximately \$200 million lower than the prior year, excluding customer-funded factoring at Pratt & Whitney related to certain extensions of contractual payment terms.
 For 2015, cash outflows for working capital were primarily driven by increases in inventory in our aerospace businesses to support deliveries and other contractual commitments, and were partially offset by increases in accounts payable and accrued liabilities in these businesses.
-Reductions in accrued liabilities also include payments of interest and taxes of approximately \$300 million related to the German tax matter, as discussed in Note 18.
+Increases in accounts receivable in our commercial businesses were largely offset by increases in accounts payable and customer advances in these businesses.
+Reductions in accrued liabilities also include payments of interest and taxes of approximately \$300 million related